 The development of integrity is the concern of every "Citizen of Two Worlds."
 Living the Gospel values demands an honest and honorable approach in all matters at Bishop Dwenger, especially in academic pursuits.
 Academic integrity means following rules that the teacher has specified for an assignment.
-It means cooperating with the teacher in each assignment to develop each student's ability to better know and serve God.
 Cheating places grades before learning and demonstrates that a student has forgotten or is neglecting the priority of Christian scholarship over grades.
-Cheating erodes character and plagiarism is a vice.
+Cheating erodes character.

-Cheating occurs in several ways: copying another's work from an assignment intended for individual effort, helping, writing for, or giving answers to another student in an assignment intended for an individual, falsely attributing words, statements, numbers, materials presented in an assignment, or use of language translators in foreign language class, etc. This may not be a complete list.
+Cheating occurs in several ways: copying another's work from an assignment intended for individual effort, helping, writing for, or giving answers to another student in an assignment intended for an individual, falsely attributing words, statements, numbers, materials presented in an assignment, inappropriate use of AI, or use of language translators in foreign language class, etc. This may not be a complete list.
 Plagiarizing, another form of cheating, means summarizing, paraphrasing, or quoting an outside source without giving proper credit to the author, including copying of another's work in visual arts.
 The use of Artificial Intelligence (AI) generators is a form of plagiarism.
-In summary, a student's work must be his/her own work/in hi/her own words or with proper citation.
+In summary, a student's work must be his/her own work/in his/her own words or with proper citation.